Zaituny/alx-low_level_programming/README.md

-# alx-low_level_programming
-repo for the alx C tasks
+This dir is for the more pointers arrays strings tasks